joel515/CourseProject/README.md

 This should run in much less time, but will give less than optimal, but decent, results.
 This time we are only asking to evaluate 5 topics with only 2 warm up runs, iterating until the mean global view probability reaches 0.15.
 The convergence criterion (i.e., the difference between the previous and current log-likelihood) is now only 0.1, so it should converge much quicker.

 ## General Usage ##
-What follows is a description of the inputs and arguments of the CPLSA package.
+What follows is a description of the inputs and arguments of the FC-CPLSA package for a general analysis.

 ### Inputs ###
 There are 3 required inputs to run this context mixture model: a CSV file containing the documents and associated metadata, and two strings containing Boolean operations to categorize two columns of the metadata, separated by colons.